rombrew/phobia/doc/InputStepDirection.md

 You can change the timebase frequency of the timer that is used to sample STEP and DIR signals.
 By increasing the frequency you decrease the minimum pulse width that can be accurately detected.
-But we use DMA based software event counting so a high frequency will cause a high computational load.
+But we use DMA based software GPIO polling so a high frequency will cause a high computational load.

 	(pmc) reg hal.STEP_frequency <Hz>